zhuyu-cs/MeanFlow/README.md

     --num-steps 1\
     --fid-statistics-file "./fid_stats/adm_in256_stats.npz"
 ```
-This command runs sampling on 8 GPUs to generate 50,000 images for FID calculation.
-The script evaluates the model using a single sampling step (num-steps=1), demonstrating MeanFlow's one-step generation capability.
-The FID is computed against the statistics file specified in --fid-statistics-file.
+This evaluation performs distributed sampling across 8 GPUs to generate 50,000 high-quality samples for robust FID computation.
+The framework validates MeanFlow's single-step generation capability (num-steps=1) and computes FID scores against pre-computed ImageNet statistics.

-**Notes**
+**Notes**:
+1. When evaluating models trained with CFG , the --cfg-scale parameter must be set to 1.0 during inference, as the CFG guidance has been incorporated into the model during training and is no longer controllable at sampling time.
-We currently use [sd_dvae](https://huggingface.co/stabilityai/sd-vae-ft-mse), which is not the suggested tokenizer in original paper ([flaxvae](https://huggingface.co/pcuenq/sd-vae-ft-mse-flax)).
+2. We currently use [sd_dvae](https://huggingface.co/stabilityai/sd-vae-ft-mse), which is not the suggested tokenizer in original paper ([flaxvae](https://huggingface.co/pcuenq/sd-vae-ft-mse-flax)).

 ## Acknowledgements